CLASS-SZ/class_sz/README.rst

 ==============================================
  Cosmic Linear Anisotropy Solving System with Fast and Accurate CMB, LSS and Halo Model Observables Computations

+To install/run class_sz on the fly, check the colab notebook:

+`class_sz colab notebook <https://colab.research.google.com/drive/1AULgG4ZLLG1YXRI86L54-hpjWyl1X-8c?usp=sharing>`_.

-This code is close to be as fast as it gets, with full parallelization, implementation of high-accuracy cosmopower emulators (see below for some instructions) and Fast Fourier Transforms (including FFTLog).
+This CMB/LSS code is close to be as fast as it gets, with full parallelization, implementation of high-accuracy cosmopower emulators (see below for some instructions) and usage of Fast Fourier Transforms (including FFTLog).

 Since it is based on Lesgourgues's class code, the halo model and LSS calculations (essentially based on distances and